 Step by Step Instruction To Oak Homemade Whiskey :

 - Add 1 cup of oak chips to glass jug holding 10 L of whiskey or bourbon at 58-70% abv

 - Let stand in a cool dark place for 1 month

-- Sample whiskey by watering down to 40 % abv with hydrometer if desired flavour is achieved proceed to step 4 otherwise let stand for an additional 2 weeks and sample again until required flavor is attained.
-Oaking can take up to 3 months depending on the amount of flavour and color you wish to have.
+- Sample whiskey by watering down to 40 % abv with hydrometer if desired flavor is achieved proceed to step 4 otherwise let stand for an additional 2 weeks and sample again until required flavor is attained.
+Oaking can take up to 3 months depending on the amount of flavor and color you wish to have.

 - Place your final product in a dark cool room and let age.

 Here’s a video that show’s the process of adding Oak chips to a batch of homemade whiskey.

 Aging Spirits Unnaturally

 Proper aging of a whiskey or bourbon can take years, the quality whiskeys you buy in stores are aged for 10 + years before being consumed.
 It is possible to get a similar taste and quality of sprite by artificially aging your spirit to smooth it out.
 Glycerine is used to accomplish this and can be purchased at your local Home brew store.
 Try adding a 1/2 oz to 40 oz of homemade whiskey before drinking.
 I won’t go into detail on how this all works as I’ve already done this in this article : How Glycerine Is Used To Age Homemade Moonshine